Juror Information

 Nervous About Jury Service

 It is understandable that you may be apprehensive about being called for jury duty.
 However, we will try to accommodate your needs.
 Your service is essential to achieve justice, and we recognize this.
+After serving on a jury, most jurors report that they enjoyed learning about, and experiencing first hand our legal process.
+Also, you can take satisfaction in doing your duty as an American citizen.

 What to Wear